Star Jones Accuses Barbara Walters And Joy Behar Of Leaking News About Her Gastric Bypass

-Star Jones underwent gastric bypass surgery many years ago and while the surgery was a great success, she allegedly believes two women may have leaked the story in hopes of ruining her reputation.
-According to The Jasmine Brand, Ramin Setoodeh discussed Star Jones during his recent chat with Bravo’s Andy Cohen on Watch What Happens.
+Star Jones underwent gastric bypass surgery many years ago, and while the surgery was a great success, she allegedly believes two women may have leaked the story in hopes of ruining her reputation.
+According to The Jasmine Brand, Ramin Setoodeh discussed Star Jones during his recent chat with Bravo’s Andy Cohen on Watch What Happens Live.

 During the interview, he revealed interesting details about her departure from The View and her rumored speculations about Barbara Walters and Joy Behar.
 According to Ramin, Star Jones has always believed Barbara and Joy were the people who leaked her story.